cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 	After the updates/upgrades/patching I set *Secure Boot Model* to **Default** in order to use VMWare Fusion again.
 - all iServices (iMessage, iCloud, AirDrop, unlock with Apple Watch)
 - CPU temperature and fan speeds in iStats and/or Intel Power Gadget
 - USB Ports mapped: 15 in use out of 21 possibly available
     - 2x USB 2.0 on the front panel via internal USB header (one port in USB mapping)
     - 4x USB 2.0 on the back (one port in USB mapping)
     - 1x RGB Fusion 2.0
     - 2x USB 3.2 Gen 1 on the front via internal USB header
     - 2x USB 3.2 Gen 2 on the back
     - 3x USB 3.2 Gen 1 on the back
     - 3x with USB 2.0 personality (to connect WebCam via KVM switch to monitor and to connect IPad to the hackintosh).
     - 2x USB-C (one back and front with up to 10 Gbps)
 - Continuity Camera with iPhone 15 Pro Max

-# Issues with MacOS Sequoia
-[1] Continuity Camera is not working

-# Used Kexts?
+### Used Kexts

 | **Kext**  | **Version**  |
 |:----------|:----------|